Quickstart Tutorial

 php artisan migrate

-Register the service provider in config/app.php
+Register the service provider in bootstrap/providers.php

 App\Providers\AppServiceProvider::class,